arcadelab/xregi/README.md

 ## Usage
 xregi supports command line interactions and API.
-To use the
+To use the API,
 ```python
 import xregi